CHIME-o-Grav: Wideband Timing of Four Millisecond Pulsars from the NANOGrav 15-yr dataset: Discussion

 \section{Discussion}

 The combination of four years of CHIME data with NG15 data have already massively increased the TOA volume per source.
 Even for sources like PSR~\jten\ and PSR~\jtwentyone\ that have the longest NG15 timing baseline, there are already enough CHIME TOAs to nearly triple the total TOA volume (Table~\ref{tab:timing_stats}).
 This increase will get compounded in narrowband datasets made with CHIME data as there could be anywhere from several to dozens of TOAs per observations to allow proper frequency coverage.
-As CHIME data is currently being incorporated into multiple upcoming PTA datasets, such as NANOGrav's next dataset and IPTA's upcoming third data release, this sudden explosion of TOAs is likely to create a data volume issue for both single source analyses and PTA analyses.
+For comparison, in NG15 the narrowband datasets for the sources in this paper had at least 41 times the number of TOAs as the corresponding NG15 WB datasets.
+As CHIME data is currently being incorporated into multiple upcoming PTA datasets, such as NANOGrav's upcoming 20-year dataset and IPTA's third data release, this sudden explosion of TOAs is likely to create a data volume issue for both single source analyses and PTA analyses.